Royal Shrovetide Football: History

 wherein the turning of mill-wheels makes a cheerful sound"….

-Although the names of the schools that participated were not stipulated, a previous reference to St. Paul's, Holy Trinity, Aldgate and St. Martin-le-Grand College indicates these Church schools were integral to celebrating this holy-day.
+Although the names of the schools that participated were not stipulated, a previous reference to St. Paul's, Holy Trinity Priory and St. Martin-le-Grand College indicates these Church schools were integral to celebrating this holy-day.

 …"St. Paul, the church of the Holy Trinity, and the church of St. Martin have famous schools by special privilege and by virtue of their ancient dignity.
 But through the favour of some magnate, or through the presence of teachers who are notable or famous in philosophy, there are also other schools"….

 By the Late Middle Ages (1272–1485) there were many incarnations of the ball game being played at Shrovetide, Eastertide and Christmastide in and around the British Isles.
 All were played in a similar manner with localized innovations.
 Some of the other better-understood games, a few of which are still played, include the Ba' game (ba being an abbreviation of "ball"), the Atherstone Ball Game, the Sedgefield Ball Game, Bottle-kicking (usually with a leather bottle as a substitute for the ball), Caid (an Irish name for various ball games and an animal-skin ball), Camp-ball (late medieval includes "kicking camp"), Football (late medieval), The Shrove Tuesday Football Ceremony of the Purbeck Marblers (Masonic ceremonial), Haxey Hood ("Hood" being the name given to a leather tube used instead of a ball), La soule (soule being the name for the ball in northern France), and Scoring the Hales (an alternative name for goals used in Cumbria and the Scottish borders).
 A contemporary collective term coined for these games is "Mob football".

 During the early modern period public schools open to the paying public (an alternative to private home education) adopted the ball game as a sports activity.
 The version they developed was called football and was played using a bladder-inflated ball.
 Scholars from these schools wrote the first standard codes for football.
 These inspired the development of modern codes of football, many created by the descendants of emigrants who spread the concept of football around the world.